This answer is for general guidance only. It does not constitute advice.

 If it is abolished, the only marketing route available would then be the EU Passport, subject to ESMA’s recommendation as stated above.
 If that is the case, all non-EU managers who wish

-to continue marketing their funds in the EEA will need to apply for authorisation by a “regulator of reference” and comply fully with the AIFMD.
+to continue marketing their funds in the EEA will need to apply for authorization by a “regulator of reference” and comply fully with the AIFMD.

 Post transposition of the AIFMD, a US manager wishing to market its funds in the UK should be able to continue marketing in the UK during the transitional period under the existing private placement regime and likewise after the transitional period, but subject to the disclosure and reporting obligations and the new FCA notification requirements, as set out above.